-- B. Paul calls them brethren, showing that believers have a special kinship because of the Lord.
-This built-in kinship is the motivation for building right relationships with other brethren.
-He picks up on this in the next sentence. - C. He longed to be with them and to know how they were faring because he loved them deeply.
+- B. He longed to be with them and to know how they were faring because he loved them deeply.
 The word beloved occurs twice in the same sentence.
-In fact, there are six terms of endearment in this opening sentence.

-- D. Paul found joy in just thinking of them.
-Contrast this with our addiction to paid entertainment today where many look for joy. - E. This first church in Europe was his crown, his stephanos, in the Lord.
+In fact, there are six terms of endearment in this opening sentence. - C. This first church in Europe was his crown, his stephanos, in the Lord.
 This is the crown given upon winning the games or to a guest at a banquet.